 News from ecodrive

-ecodrive is partnering with Cornwall Council to become one of the UK's first 'Plugged In Places', through the UK Department for Transport's Office for Low Emission Vehicles (OLEV) funding, aiming to provide a network of around 400 charging stations across Cornwall for, initially, a public sector fleet and subsequently private users and tourists.
+ecodrive supported Cornwall Council to become one of the UK's first 'Plugged In Places', through the UK Department for Transport's Office for Low Emission Vehicles (OLEV) funding, providing a network of charging stations across Cornwall for, initially, a public sector fleet and subsequently private users and tourists.

-The charging points will support businesses and individuals considering purchasing, leasing or renting electric cars, motoscooters and light commercial vehicles.
+The charging points support businesses and individuals purchasing, leasing or renting electric cars, motoscooters and light commercial vehicles.

-They will be positioned for easy recharging in car parks for commuters, at retail centres and tourist attractions and will eventually include rapid charging facilities for 'pit stop' charging.
+They are positioned for easy recharging in car parks for commuters and shoppers and are supplemented by rapid charging facilities for 'pit stop' charging.

 Each box contains a ten-person tent, thermal blankets, groundsheets, mosquito nets, cooking & water purification equipment, other kitchen essentials, tools and childrens' activity pack... remember, many people have lost everything.